 - Malignant peripheral nerve sheath tumor – covering around nerves

-- Synovial sarcoma – unknown tissue of origin
+- Synovial sarcoma – unknown tissue of origin (not from joint synovium)

 - Undifferentiated pleomorphic sarcoma – unknown tissue origin

-- Desmoid tumor – unknown tissue origin
+- Desmoid tumor – unknown tissue origin, likely scar tissue

-- Dermatofibrosarcoma protuberans – unknown tissue origin
+- Dermatofibrosarcoma protuberans – unknown tissue origin, likely from the skin

 How and where does sarcoma appear?